A Love Lost, A Love Found.......

 So, my former "gamer" is now someone else's "gamer".
 Destined to keep recording outs for another few years.

-For me, I have used its predecessor for two years now.
+I used its predecessor for a few years.
 Never quite getting the feel that I was "at one" with it, but somehow it coincided with three championships which will always make me thankful for its partnership with me.

 .....I'm just sayin'.